facebookarchive/ds2/CONTRIBUTING.md

 disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

+## Documentation

+We generate documentation for the project using doxygen.
+See http://facebook.github.io/ds2/ to learn about the project's internals.

 ## Coding Style

 We follow LLVM's [coding style](http://llvm.org/docs/CodingStandards.html).
 In